 We invite you to enjoy the simplicity, comfort, and charm of our country lodging.
 We can accommodate up to 150 guests in our well-appointed rooms.
 Each of our nine lodges has its own unique character.
 Our accommodations are air-conditioned during the summer months and heated throughout the winter.
 Some buildings have rooms with private baths; others offer shared bathrooms for two or three rooms.
 Handicap-accessible rooms are also available upon request.

 Our standard rooms have private bathrooms.
-Most rooms have a queen-sized bed and one twin, with a few rooms having a queen and two twins.
+Most rooms have a queen-sized bed and one twin, with a few rooms having a three twins.
+These are our most spacious rooms.

 Basic Rooms: Cedar, Blue Heron, and Maple

 Our basic rooms have a either a queen bed, two twin beds or a queen and a twin bed.
 A limited number of queen-sized beds are available.
 Bathrooms are shared by two rooms.